fakecoinbase/simplensolidslashD9ZB93LES8/README.md

 - [evm.hpp](src/evm.hpp) This is a portable self-contained EVM interpreter
 - [evm.cpp](contracts/evm/evm.cpp) This is the contract carrying EOSIO specifics

-they are self documented with comments and written with readability in mind.
+these are self documented with comments and written with readability in mind.

 Additional files are required for testing: